-Linda is Partner with DLA Piper Rudnick Gray Cary US LLP in Los Angeles.
+Linda is a Retired Partner of DLA Piper Rudnick Gray Cary US LLP in Los Angeles.
 She Graduated with a B.S. degree from Purdue University in 1969, focusing on Computer Sciences and Chemical Engineering.
 Linda earned her J.D. degree, cum laude, from Suffolk University Law School, where she served as Executive Editor of the Suffolk University Law Review from 1976-1977.
 She received her LL.M. degree at Harvard University in 1979, with an emphasis on Land Use Planning, Natural Resources, and Environmental Law.

 Linda's practice includes land use planning, zoning, and entitlement acquisition and protections.
 Specifically, she manages, general plan and zoning amendments; all types of land use permits, such as variances and conditional-use permits; and the drafting and negotiation of development agreements.
 She has 27 years of experience overseeing the preparation and certification of Environmental Impact Reports and all California Environmental Quality Act documents.
 Linda also is involved with Fifth Amendment takings law and regularly provides endangered species and wetlands counsel.
 She has extensive negotiation experience regarding environmental and development project approvals, and interacts regularly with a wide range of governmental agencies.